 - Key contact names, address, email addresses and contact numbers

-• Website address and other online platforms
+- Website address and other online platforms

-• Company registration numbers and legal status
+- Company registration numbers and legal status

-• Company ownership information, partners and names of directors
+- Company ownership information, partners, and names of directors

 #2 – Financial information

-- Their previous three-year turnover figures
+- Previous three-year turnover figures

-- Credit rating and cash flow forecast
+- Credit rating and cash flow forecast & bank references

 #3 – Insurance

-If a vendor doesn’t have this cover, you run the risk of being liable for damages and issues in their supply chain.
+If a vendor doesn’t have this insurance, you run the risk of being liable for damages and issues in their supply chain.
 The key types of insurance that you’ll want to look out for are:

-- Employer’s liability insurance;
+- Employer’s liability insurance

 #4 – Quality assurance policies

-#5 – Health & safety standards
+#5 – Health and safety standards

-#6 – Environmental and equal opportunity goals
+#6 – Environmental and Equal Opportunity goals

-- CO2 reduction targets;
+- CO2 reduction targets

 #7 – Professional and business position